Every Child a Graduate: Improving High School Graduation

 - For more information about graduation for students with disabilities: Policy and Procedure Review Checklists for Graduation of Students with Disabilities

-Q. Can a district keep providing services until age 21 for special education students who participate in graduation with their class?
+Q. Can a district keep providing services for special education students through the school year they turn 21 if the students participate in graduation with their class?

 Note: While HSED is a high school completion credential, it is not a diploma.
 Earning an HSED does not automatically end the right to public education for either regular education or special education students.